Meet Mary Jo.

 In 2012, Mary Jo ran for State Representative and won with 59% percent of the vote.

 As a State Representative she has been a strong progressive voice fighting right-wing Republicans as they continue to attack teachers and other union workers, pillage the environment, and pull dirty tricks to keep people from voting.
 She has fought time and again for sustainable funding for public education, environmental safeguards, better health care, and continues to vigorously defend women’s rights.

 Mary Jo has been working with lawmakers, community organizations, and schools to find ways to keep our children safe while they attend school.
 She is committed to finding the right balance between keeping weapons out of the hands of people who shouldn’t have them and protecting the rights of law abiding gun owners.

 ELECTING MORE WOMEN

 Pennsylvania is second to last, behind only Mississippi, in electing women.
 Because of this fact, Mary Jo and her colleague Rep. Tina Davis banded together to change that.
 In 2015 they co-founded Emerge Pennsylvania.
 Emerge Pennsylvania is changing the face of PA politics by identifying, training and encouraging Democratic women to run for office.
-Since its founding, Emerge Pennsylvania has trained more than 45 women, where 12 have gone on to run for office and 7 have won their elective seat.
-Women all across the country put their name on the ballot and ran in 2017 and now 2018 is shaping up to be the year of the woman.
+Since its founding, Emerge Pennsylvania has trained dozens of women, where many have gone on to run for office, and 27 have won their elective seat.
+Women all across the country put their name on the ballot and ran in 2018, making it the year of the woman.
 In 2020, women in PA capitalized on this momentum, and as a result there are currently 29 Emerge alumnae in elected office.
 Mary Jo will not only continue supporting efforts to put more women on the ballot, but will also continue to support the campaigns of men who embody the same progressive values that she fights for every day.